dangehub/obsidian-blur-mode/README.md

 ### Customizing Blur Amount

-1. Go to Settings > Blur Plugin
+1. Go to Settings > Blur Mode
-2. Adjust the "Blur Amount" value (e.g., "5px")
+2. Adjust the "Blur Amount" value (e.g., "0.5em")
 3. Changes will apply immediately if blur is enabled

 ## Installation